mzemplenyi/watt-time-api/README.md

 # watt-time-api
-Query WattTime's API on real-time power grid emissions using R.
+Query WattTime's API on real-time electric grid emissions using R.

+For sample Python3 code, see the documentation here: https://www.watttime.org/api-documentation/#introduction.